Imbolc 1st February- 19th march

 Traditional Celtic Prayer

-This can be spoken standing, with people holding hands, as the invocation is very much about feeling the support of Brighid and the memory of tradition.
+This invocation is very much about feeling the support of Brighid and the strength of her protection.

-By holding hands we can feel that support and connection to others and allow the spirit of Brighid, the Goddess to endure.
+We can feel the support and connection to others and allow the spirit of Brighid, the Goddess to endure.

-We can feel again the qualities of the season through poetry, this time with the words of Coleridge.
+Let us now feel the qualities of the season through poetry, this time with the words of Coleridge.